A Unit-linked Non-Participating Individual Life Savings Insurance Plan

 If you wish to invest more than the regular premium in your ULIP, you can make use of the top-up feature in your policy.
 As per this feature, you can invest a top-up premium in your policy, over and above the regular premium.
 This comes in handy if you have received a bonus or a windfall and want to use the funds for investment purposes, or if you want to take advantage of market movements and increase your investment in a particular ULIP fund.

 Yes, you can.
 Unit Linked Insurance Plans come with many beneficial features.
 One of these ULIP benefits is the partial withdrawal feature.
 You can use this feature to withdraw a portion of your investments after the lock-in period of 5 years.
-When the question of ‘Can we withdraw from ULIP?’ arises, it is worth considering if the withdrawal is indeed urgent or necessary
+This feature can be availed subject to policy terms & conditions.
+When the question of ‘Can we withdraw from ULIP?’ arises, it is worth considering if the withdrawal is indeed urgent or necessary.

 Yes, Non-Resident Indians (NRIs) can buy Unit Linked Insurance Plans in India.